Paul Williams (The Temptations singer): The Temptations

 Although the group now had a record deal, Paul Williams and his bandmates endured a long series of failed singles before finally hitting the Billboard Top 20 in 1964 with "The Way You Do the Things You Do".
 More hits quickly followed, including "My Girl", "Ain't Too Proud To Beg" and "(I Know) I'm Losing You".

 Although Williams had been the group's original lead singer during its formative years, by 1965, his role had been eclipsed by David Ruffin and Eddie Kendricks, who had both sung lead on Temptations hit singles.
-As such, Williams was often overlooked for leads, even on album tracks and B-sides, prompting him to complain, "shit, I can sing too!"
-In response, he was given lead vocals on the song, "Don't Look Back" (1965).
+As such, Williams was often overlooked for leads, even on album tracks and B-sides, prompting him to complain, "Shit, I can sing too!"
+In response, he was given lead vocals on the song "Don't Look Back" (1965).

 Williams sang lead on several of the group's songs, and served as the main lead singer during the group's early years.
 His early leads include, "Your Wonderful Love" (1961), "Slow Down Heart" (1962), "I Want a Love I Can See" (1963), and "Oh, Mother of Mine" (1961) (the group's first single) and "Farewell My Love" (1963) both shared with Eddie Kendricks.
-Considered the Temptations' best dancer, Williams served as the group's original choreographer, devising routines for his group and The Supremes (most notably their trademark "Stop!
+Considered the Temptations' best dancer, Williams served as the group's original choreographer, devising routines for his group and the Supremes (most notably their trademark "Stop!
 In the Name of Love" routine), before Cholly Atkins took over that role for all of Motown's acts.
-Williams' later leads on Temptations songs include, "Just Another Lonely Night" (1965), "No More Water in the Well" (1967), and a cover version of "Hey Girl" (1969).
+Williams' later leads on Temptations songs include "Just Another Lonely Night" (1965), "No More Water in the Well" (1967), and a cover version of "Hey Girl" (originally by Freddie Scott) released in 1969.

-Williams also sang lead with Dennis Edwards, who joined in 1968, on Motown's first Grammy Award-Winner "Cloud Nine".
-One of his best-known lead performances is his stand out live performance of "For Once in My Life", from the television special TCB, originally broadcast on December 9, 1968 on NBC.
-The live version of the song "Don't Look Back" is also frequently cited as one of his standout performances.
-He also took over the lead vocal for live performances of "My Girl" following David Ruffin's departure from the group.
+Williams also sang lead with Dennis Edwards, who joined in 1968, on Motown's first Grammy Award winner, "Cloud Nine".
+One of his best-known lead performances is his standout live performance of "For Once in My Life", from the television special TCB, originally broadcast on December 9, 1968, on NBC.
+On the same special, Williams sang lead vocals on "Hello Young Lovers", as well as performed "The Impossible Dream" and "Respect" as a duet with Diana Ross.

 Personal problems and decline

-Williams suffered from sickle-cell anemia, which frequently brought havoc on his physical health.
-In 1965, Williams began an affair with Winnie Brown, hair stylist for The Supremes and a relative of Supremes member Florence Ballard.
-In love with Brown but still devoted to his wife and children, Williams was also depressed because Cholly Atkins' presence now made Williams' former role as choreographer essentially, but not completely, obsolete.
-Life on the road led to Williams developing alcoholism, which was in strong contrast to drinking nothing stronger than milk.
+Williams suffered from sickle-cell anemia, which frequently wrought havoc on his physical health.
+In 1965, Williams began an affair with Winnie Brown, a hair stylist for the Supremes and relative of Supremes member Florence Ballard.
+Williams was in love with Brown, but remained devoted to his wife and five young children.
+Williams was also depressed because Cholly Atkins' presence now made Williams' former role as choreographer essentially, but not completely, obsolete.
+While other members of the Temptations were habitual drinkers, Williams developed alcoholism, in contrast to drinking nothing stronger than milk, due to the tightly scheduled tours for most of the year.
 Otis Williams recounted, "So to see a guy come from drinking milk to drinking, sometimes, two to three fifths of Courvoisier a day—that was kind of hard to take."